-This post is part of our larger “The Comprehensive Guide to Understanding Omnichannel Marketing,” click here to learn more.
+This Blog is part of our larger Guide to Understanding Omnichannel Marketing, click here to learn more

 Either way, one goal remains the same — finding and using the best tactics to target the correct audience.
-The solution is the same, as well — reach your audience on multiple channels through consistent messaging.
+The solution is the same: reach your audience on multiple channels through consistent messaging.

-In fact, Zoom Info reports 51% of companies today use at least eight channels to interact with customers, and 95% of marketers say they know how important it is to use multiple channels for targeting their marketing efforts.
+Zoom Info reports that 51% of companies today use at least eight channels to interact with customers, and 95% of marketers say they know how important it is to use multiple channels for targeting their marketing efforts.

 Omnichannel vs. Multichannel E-Commerce Advertising

-Omnichannel vs. Multichannel e-commerce advertising… Let’s discuss.
+Omnichannel vs. Multichannel e-commerce advertising… Let’s discuss this.
 Both multichannel and omnichannel e-commerce advertising methods target audiences through more than one channel, which is why they are often wrongly considered synonymous with one another.
-Instead, there are major components at play that not only separate the two strategies from each other but make one more effective than the other by a long shot.
+Instead, there are major components at play that separate the two strategies from each other and make one more effective than the other by a long shot.